livewire/turbolinks/README.md

 If you are using Turbolinks AND Livewire on the same page, this plugin is required.

+Livewire Version 1 supported Turbolinks internally.
+Livewire Version 2 has removed internal support and extracted it into this plugin.

+The goal of this adapter is to provide full Turbolinks support in Livewire.
+However, because of certain features that are difficult to impossible to make work perfectly with Turbolinks and all it's configurations, we've extracted this into a seperate package with the goal of keeping Turbolinks expectations, bugs, and fixes, isolated and away from the core of Livewire.

+To that end, there are loose plans to add a Turbolinks-esque set of functionality to Livewire itself, but there are no immediate plans.

+For the forseeable future, this adapter will remain a valid option for Livewire users hoping to user Turbolinks in their apps.

 ## Livewire Version Support
 (Livewire version 1.x suports Turbolinks out of the box)